pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

 The properties that earn a high BowWow Score tend to provide the details that tell you the owner actually has dogs, or at least genuinely likes them:

-Browse pet-friendly Lake District cottages at bowwowswelcome.com and use the BowWow Score to find properties that go beyond the basics.
+Browse pet-friendly cottages Lake District hosts have opened up at bowwowswelcome.com and use the BowWow Score to find properties that go beyond the basics.
 And if your travelling companion is more of the purring, windowsill-occupying variety, we’ve got listings for you too.

 Dog-Friendly Pubs and Cafes in the Lake District